 A Balanced Spectrum

-Use the natural colors of food to receive every color spectrum.
+The natural color of food gives us the full rainbow spectrum.
 This antioxidant rich program of whole foods will help you raise your metabolism, eat without dieting, teach your kids about nutrition and how to love healthy food, and help you overcome obstacles such as depression and disease.

 This holistic approach makes nutrition practical, defines what to buy at the grocery store and how to minimize allergic reactions to foods by consuming them in their whole natural state in all colors, successful in graduating the patient to a healthful lifestyle.
-Discover how to substitute food colorings for the benefit of naturally colored foods, providing a balanced spectrum to the body.
+Discover how to substitute food colorings for the benefit of naturally colored foods, providing a balanced rainbow to the body and to the palate.

 Holistic Nutrition For All Ages